umarazizdev/Instagram-clone/README.md

 ## Features

 - User authentication (sign up and log in using email,phonenumber and facebook)
-- Home feed with posts from followed users
+- Home feed with posts from all users
 - Post creation
 - Like and comment on posts
 - Follow and unfollow users